SuiteBee/NorthWindWeb/README.md

 <details open>
 <summary><h3>What is it?</h3></summary>

-This repo contains the front-end of a web app for a fictional global food distributor **Northwind** utilizing primarily JavaScript via React.
+This repo contains the front-end for a fictional global food distributor **Northwind** utilizing primarily JavaScript via React.
 The whole project is based upon a legacy sample database from Microsoft of the same name.
 The **Northwind** database provided a source for customers, inventory, orders, suppliers, shipping info and employees to build a real-world applicable site around.